MADISON ROTARY FOUNDATION

 The Madison Rotary Foundation Veterans Assistance Fund provides one-time grants to veterans who have served at least two years in the Air Force, Army, Coast Guard, Marine Corps, National Guard, Navy or Reserves who have been honorably discharged from active duty and who are currently attending a degree program at either Edgewood College, Madison College or UW-Madison as a full-time student.

-The grant program rotates annually among the three colleges, providing support for veterans attending Madison College during the 2018-19 academic year, UW-Madison during the 2019-20 academic year, and Edgewood College during the 2020-21 academic year.
-The grant will continue to rotate annually among the noted colleges in this same order in future years.
+The grant program provides support for veterans attending Edgewood College, Madison College and UW-Madison.
 These one-time grants are intended to cover short-term, urgent or emergency expenses that arise during college.